YZBruh/pbt/README.md

-## Partition Backupper (pbt)
+## Partition Manager (pbt)

-This binary static C library is for backing up partitions of android devices.
+This binary static C library is for manage partitions of android devices.
 It offers a lot of options.
 I will place these below.
 But first let me talk about the operation...

 ```